All Episodes

 They would scour around at all the available airports.

-This is long before the gas price, the uh oil price became what it is now.
+This is long before the gas price, the oil price became what it is now.

-They would scour before they decided what airport they were going to land at, where the jet fuel price was cheaper, their cheapest.
+They would scour before they decided what airport they were going to land at where the jet fuel price was cheaper or cheapest.

 The idea that people throughout the spectrum of affluence don't care what things cost is absurd.